-- Do not litter; throw trash in proper receptacles located throughout the park.
+- Trash: Please throw trash in proper receptacles located throughout the park.

-- Fireworks, as well as firearms and all other weapons are not permitted.
-Carrying legally permitted concealed handguns in Catawba County Parks will be allowed.
+- Guns and Fireworks: Fireworks, firearms and all other weapons are not allowed.
+Carrying legally permitted concealed handguns in Catawba County Parks is allowed.

-- The possession or consumption of alcoholic beverages is prohibited.
+- Alcohol and Smoking: Smoking and the possession or drinking of alcoholic beverages is not allowed.

-- Use of the picnic shelters may be subject to reservation during high volume periods.
+- Picnic Shelters: picnic shelters may be subject to reservation during high volume periods.
 Reservations must be made in person at the park office.